Taillan/AWS-3-Tier-App/README.md

 # Next Step:

-Deploy an Application on this Infrastructure by using Ansible who connect to remote target and execute a playbooks.
+Deploy an application on this infrastructure using Ansible, which will connect to remote targets and execute playbooks.

-We could imagine too to use a scale group for the FrontEnd and BackEnd instance
+Additionally, you could scale the FrontEnd and BackEnd instances using an Auto Scaling Group.